redrocket-ctf/redrocket_blog/README.md

 Build containter (will take a while, you have to do this only once):

-`docker run --name red_blog -v "$PWD":/usr/src/app -w /usr/src/app ruby:2.5-buster bash -c gem install bundler jekyll && bundle install && bundle exec jekyll build`
+`docker run --name red_blog -v "$PWD":/usr/src/app -w /usr/src/app ruby:2.5-buster bash -c "gem install bundler jekyll && bundle install && bundle exec jekyll build"`

 Build the blog (should be fast):